donquxiote/hang-out-with-me/README.md

 # Hang Out With Me

 A single use website for private event information run on [Jekyll](https://jekyllrb.com/) and designed to be hosted on Github Pages.
+Example site is available at [https://donquxiote.github.io/hang-out-with-me/](https://donquxiote.github.io/hang-out-with-me/) with the password `my_password`

 ## Installation